 SCHOTT AG optimizes QM processes for document control and improves workflows worldwide with innovative electronic quality management system d.3 eQMS

-”Historically, six of our business units had their own document management system, purchased specifically and established their own structure.
+“Historically, six of our business units had their own document management system, purchased separately and established their own structure.
 With the introduction of a new electronic quality management system (eQMS), we wanted to optimize, centralize and harmonize cooperation in the quality management units.
 This way, the units can help each other much better.
 We were able to create areas, with documents such as standards, sets of rules or guidelines, which all units need, but which only have to be maintained once.
 This allowed us to become more efficient and also save money.
-I would also like to highlight the validation of computer-based systems, where Digital Life Sciences has significantly helped us”
+I would also like to emphasize the validation of computer-aided systems, where Digital Life Sciences has helped us significantly”

 What do pharmaceutical vials for the COVID-19 vaccine, ceramic cooktops and mirrors for the world’s largest optical telescope have in common?
 The high-tech products are manufactured by SCHOTT AG, an international technology group with over 130 years of history.